biati-digital/alfred-calculate-anything/README.md

 You need to get a free API key from [https://coinmarketcap.com/api/pricing/](https://coinmarketcap.com/api/pricing/).
 This takes less than a minute.

 The following options are available for cryptocurrency conversions.
-Simply launch Alfred, type `calculate configure` and select any of the options below.
+Simply launch Alfred, type `ca` and select any of the options below.
 [View the configuration section for more info](#configuration).

 - **Set Coinmarketcap API**
 Select this option, paste your API key and press Return to save it.